TheBobGottfriedFan/CS310_GROUP03/README.md

 ### Kindly Note
-The User MUST manually set their role permissions if they wish to become A doctor or an admin.
+The User MUST manually set their role permissions (either in the admin panel or in the database) if they wish to become A doctor or an admin.